UU-Human-Evolution/1MB335/Lab3.md

 Please go through the tutorial on [this page](https://teaching.healthtech.dtu.dk/22111/index.php/ExPairwiseAlignment).

-Questions are numbered from 1 to 14.
+Answer questions 1 to 14 (Not 0.0).
 Submit answers to all the questions (you can number them 1-1, 1-2, etc to distinguish them from the answers to the next part).

 ### Step 2: Multiple alignments